cloud-gov/cg-site/content/apps/managing-teammates.md

     cf set-space-role <email> <org> <space> SpaceDeveloper
     ```

-For a complete list of cloud.gov permissions that Org and Space Managers can give and remove, see [the Cloud Foundry guide to Org and Space Roles](https://docs.cloudfoundry.org/adminguide/cli-user-management.html#orgs-spaces).
+For a complete list of cloud.gov roles and permissions that Org and Space Managers can give and remove, see [the Cloud Foundry guide to Org and Space Roles](https://docs.cloudfoundry.org/adminguide/cli-user-management.html#orgs-spaces).